 - 702.87a Rebound appears on some instants and sorceries.
 It represents a static ability that functions while the spell is on the stack and may create a delayed triggered ability.
-"Rebound" means "If this spell was cast from your hand, instead of putting it into your graveyard as it resolves, exile it and, at the beginning of your next upkeep, you may cast this card from exile without paying its mana cost." - 702.87b Casting a card without paying its mana cost as the result of a rebound ability follows the rules for paying alternative costs in rules 601.2b and 601.2f-h. - 702.87c Multiple instances of rebound on the same spell are redundant.
+"Rebound" means "If this spell was cast from your hand, instead of putting it into your graveyard as it resolves, exile it and, at the beginning of your next upkeep, you may cast this card from exile without paying its mana cost." - 702.87b Casting a spell as an effect of its rebound ability follows the rules for paying alternative costs in rules 601.2b and 601.2f-h.

+702.87c Multiple instances of rebound on the same spell are redundant.